kjabbe/MultipleChoice/README.md

 # Multiple Choice "Engine"

-Tool to practice on multiple choice questions, scaleable on both number of questions and courses/themes.
+Tool to practice on multiple choice questions, scalable on both number of questions and courses/themes.

 Provide questions in the static/files folder, add name to the list of courses/themes in the home view.
 At the moment support for questions with 4 answers and one correct, hopefully dynamic ranges shortly